High frequency limits for invariant Ruelle densities

 Since $x=g\bn K$, we can use \eqref{eq:def_horocycle} and \eqref{eq:horo_group_action1} to simplify this expression to

-Analogously, we calculate $(\mathcal A_*v)([g,\bn]) = v(gM)$.
-The latter equality can also be understood geometrically as $(x,\eta_-)$ and $gM$ lie, by construction, on the same instable manifold and $v$ is constant along the instable leaves, because it is a first band co-resonant state.
+In a similar manner we obtain the equality $(\mathcal A_*v)([g,\bn]) = v(gM)$.
+The latter equality can also be understood geometrically as $(x,\eta_-)$ and $gM$ lie, by construction, on the same unstable manifold and $v$ is constant along the unstable leaves, because it is a first band co-resonant state.

-Let us next consider the transformation of measures.
+Next, let us consider the transformation of measures.
 In analogy to the final step in the proof of Proposition~\ref{prop:poisson_projection} we use \cite[Lemma I.5.19]{Hel84} to establish the formula